CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Part 4: Prepare RISC-V disk image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   :warning: If using Podman or rootless Docker, this steps must be done
+   ⚠️ If using Podman or rootless Docker, this steps must be done
    outside the container, as they typically require sudo permissions.
    Pay attention when executing each command!